-- To maintain a best-practice and externally certified compliance management system to safeguard the A1 Group's integrity and trustworthiness. - 4) In the period from 2020 to 2023 the United Nations have undertaken to work to implement Agenda 2030 and its 17 Sustainable Development Goals (SDGs) at a regional, national, and international level by 2030.
-The A1 Group supports the achievement of the SDGs through a wide range of activities.
+- To maintain a best-practice and externally certified compliance management system to safeguard the A1 Group's integrity and trustworthiness. - 4) In the period from 2020 to 2023 - The ESG targets have been expanded as part of the refresh of the corporate strategy and can be found on the esg.A1.group website. - 2) Targets based on 2019 figures - 3) Reduction of Scope 1 & Scope 2 (market-based) by 90% the United Nations have undertaken to work to implement Agenda 2030 and its 17 Sustainable supports the achievement of the SDGs through a wide range of activities.

+Development Goals (SDGs) at a regional, national, and international level by 2030.
+The A1 Group